aaronpriven/actium/doc/Customized Flags.md

 #### Specifying flags from the database

-The other way to specify what files are to be printed is to use data in the FileMaekr database.
+The other way to specify what files are to be printed is to use data in the FileMaker database.
 In the database, there is a checkbox "Print next run."
 It is located under the Flag tab, in the "Stops Neue" layout.

 The "Print next run" checkbox needs to be checked for those stops, and only those stops, that are to be printed.
 This box is located on the "Flag" tab of the Stops Neue layout.

-#### Zeroing out the current stops
+##### Zeroing out the current stops

 First, to make sure that no boxes are still checked from the last time flags were printed, go into Find mode, click the "print next run" box, and then perform the find by pressing the return key.
 This will display all the records where the box is checked.
 Turn them all off by clicking the box (so it is not checked) and then select "Replace field contents" from the Records menu.
 This will open up a little dialog box.
 Make sure “Replace with: ' ' ” (the empty string) is selected, and select "Replace."
 This will turn off all the pre-existing checkboxes.